fsfe/reuse-docs/spec.md

 #### Ignore block

-If Copyright and Licensing Information is declared in a file without describing the file's or Snippet's actual license or copyright (for example: as part of an output command or documentation), these occurrences SHOULD be put between two
+If Licensing Information is declared in a file without describing the file's or Snippet's actual license or copyright (for example: as part of an output command or documentation), these occurrences SHOULD be put between two comments:
-comments: `REUSE-IgnoreStart` and `REUSE-IgnoreEnd`.
-The REUSE Tool then ignores all Copyright and Licensing Information between these comments.
-This technique MUST NOT be used to ignore valid Copyright and Licensing Information.
+`REUSE-IgnoreStart` and `REUSE-IgnoreEnd`.
+The REUSE Tool then ignores all Licensing Information between these comments.
+This technique MUST NOT be used to ignore valid Licensing Information.

 An example for an ignored block: